mikeshhoffman/jsOnServer/README.md

     });
 ```

+3. In _app.js_ is the main app javascript file residing and running on the server.
-3. The Express-on-Node-js server defines a URL route as pattern "/#####" that it listens for, for a GET method; it listens for an incoming request of type:
+    In _app.js_, the Express-on-Node-js server defines a URL route as pattern "/#####" that it listens for, for a GET method; it listens for an incoming request of type:
 GET /#####

 The route (an Express-on-Node.js route) constructs a function which takes the regex variable (\d{5}) representing the zip code and puts that variable into the first parameter of the constructed function, as `req.params[0]`.
 This way, the server has the zip code that was entered into the HTML form.
 The server calls another service, zippity-do-dah, to convert the zip code to a longitude/latitude.

 The server then calls the forecast.io service endpoint, as `weather.forecast()`, passing the longitude and latitude (for the zipcode), and a callback function.
 The weather endpoint service puts the weather data for that location into the data parameter of that callback function.

 The weather endpoint service is Darksky.net (which appears to have taken over forecast.io). <https://darksky.net/dev/docs>

 The callback function in the server route GET /##### then selects only the `data.currently.temperature` member, as the value of the temperature member in the route's result's `res.json` object.
 This ends the _app.js_ processing and returns the `res` result object to _the.js_ running on the client.

-_app.js_ -- the main app javascript file residing and running on the server:
+[app.js](https://github.com/mikeshhoffman/jsOnServer/blob/master/temperature-by-zip-code/app.js) -- the main app JavaScript file residing and running on the server:

 ```javascript
 var ForecastIo = require("forecastio");